 Each area is reviewed by a panel which includes two panel members from within the OU, an external panel member from another university and a student panel member.
 The student panel member reviews the SED and the documentary evidence produced by the area under review as a full member of the panel and makes sure that student voice is heard throughout the PQR.
 More information about the eligibility and selection process for the student panel member is on the PQR SharePoint site.

-The panel report outlines its findings, including commendations and recommendations.
+The panel prepare a report which outlines its findings, including commendations and recommendations.
 The area under review is required to respond to these in the form of an action plan that will state how and when the recommendations will be implemented.
 The outcomes of the review process are collated after each PQR and published on StudentHome to close the loop.

 All panel members including the student panel member are invited to provide feedback on the process which is collated and addressed by the AQS team in the You said… We did section.These are later shared with the Student Voice team and published on the You said...We did page.